mlalithadeveloper/alpha/README.md

-# Three best Hill Stations.
+# Three best Hill Stations
 The following are the three best hill stations you can visit in india.
 <details>
    <summary>Ooty</summary>
    Ooty, the "Queen of Hill Stations," is a picturesque town nestled in the Nilgiri Hills of Tamil Nadu, known for its pleasant climate and scenic beauty.
 It is a popular tourist destination featuring sprawling tea gardens,serene lakes, and a historic mountain railways.

    ## places to visit
    1. Doddabetta Peak
    2. Botanical Garden